kactus2/kactus2dev/README.md

 Examples
 ----------------------------------------------------

-Example IPs are available at https://github.com/kactus2/ipxactexamplelib
+Example IPs are available in GitHub at https://github.com/kactus2/ipxactexamplelib

 Tutorials
 ----------------------------------------------------

-Video tutorials are available at https://www.youtube.com/user/Kactus2Tutorial
+Video tutorials are available in Youtube at https://www.youtube.com/user/Kactus2Tutorial

 Community Guidelines
 ----------------------------------------------------

-Issues should be left at Kactus2 project management site: https://kactus2.cs.tut.fi
+Issues should be reported at Kactus2 project management site: https://kactus2.cs.tut.fi

-Otherwise support is provided via our email: kactus2@cs.tut.fi
+Otherwise support is provided by email: kactus2@cs.tut.fi

 When contributing to Kactus2, you should see the wiki at the project management site.
 It will guide on essentials like building with Visual Studio and plugin development.